 Why the Tablets & Capsules Segment Dominated the Commercial Drug Manufacturing Market?

-The tablets & capsules segment dominated the market due to their cost-effective production, long shelf life, and ease of transportation.
+The tablets & capsules segment dominated the market by 63% share due to their cost-effective production, long shelf life, and ease of transportation.
 High patient preference, accurate dosing, and widespread use in treating chronic and acute conditions supported use in treating chronic and acute conditions supported large-scale manufacturing.
 Additionally, well-established production technologies and strong demand for generic oral formulations reinforced the segment’s market leadership.

 Injectables